Cake Airbrush – Guide to Airbrush Machines for Cakes

 Setup of the Airbrush Equipment

-Setting up the airbrush set for pastries is child’s play: First, you connect the airbrush gun to the supplied hose, and this in turn to the compressor.
+Setting up the airbrush set for baking is child’s play.
+First, you connect the airbrush gun to the supplied hose, and this in turn to the compressor.
 The latter is then connected to the power supply.
 The compressor in airbrush sets for cakes often has a three-stage regulation, which makes it very easy to work with.
 How high the pressure has to be for you depends on your particular project.

 Now you can first prepare your work surface and then put the desired paint into the paint container of the airbrush gun.
 Keep in mind that you only need a small amount of paint at a time, as it is atomized very finely.
 Usually, two to three drops are sufficient.
 It is better to take less and fill up as needed instead of using too much and then having to pour away the excess paint.